Hoadley Correlation Clustering Analyzer

 The Correlation Clustering Analyzer application provides a number of tools to facilitate a typical multi-stage approach to asset allocation/portfolio construction.

-Under a multi-stage approach, asset weights are firstly allocated within clusters -- groups of assets, or sectors, which share similar characteristics.
+Under one widely used multi-stage approach, asset weights are firstly allocated within clusters -- groups of assets, or sectors, which share similar characteristics.
 Weights are then allocated across clusters, treating each cluster of assets, including its volatility and correlation with all other clusters, as a single entity.

 Asset allocation within and across clusters can be based on the same or different methodologies. eg Risk-parity for one cluster; Mean-Variance Optimization (MVO) for another.